AlaskaAirlines/WebCoreStyleSheets/.github/CONTRIBUTING.md

 #### Push branch and submit pull request

-One you have committed new work to your feature branch, be sure to push your updates to the Azure repository.
+One you have committed new work to your feature branch, be sure to push your updates to the Github repository.
 Depending on your IDE or CLI configuration this may be a manual or automatic step.

-To submit a new pull request, please go to [https://itsals.visualstudio.com/](https://itsals.visualstudio.com/) to find your project.
-Within the project navigate to **REPOS > BRANCHES**.
-Hover over your branch and you should see `New pull request` appear to the right.
-Click on `New pull request`.
+To submit a new pull request, please go to [https://github.com/AlaskaAirlines](https://github.com/AlaskaAirlines) to find your project and submit the Pull Request.

 On the pull request page, the new pull request should be `[your-new-branch] into [master]`